 A formal agreement between nonaffiliated financial companies that together market financial products or services to you.

 Important information for Ohio residents that apply for or obtain an insurance product for personal, family, or household purposes from a Huntington insurance agency –

-We may collect personal information from sources other than the persons proposed for insurance coverage (see, for example, the "How does Huntington collect my personal information?" section in the "What we do" section).
+We may collect personal information from sources other than the persons proposed for insurance coverage (see, for example, the "How does Huntington collect my personal information?" section).
 We may also disclose that information, as well as other personal or privileged information subsequently collected, to third parties outside of Huntington without your authorization to the extent disclosure is permitted by law.
 Ohio law provides a right to review and correct personal information that Huntington collects about you.
 To receive a more detailed description of our information practices, please write to us at: Huntington Customer Information Services, Ohio Insurance Information Practices, P.O.
 Box 1558, HP0700, Columbus, Ohio 43216.

 California and Vermont Customers have other protections under state law.
 If your primary mailing address is in California or Vermont, we will not share your credit or financial information that we collect except as permitted by law, including, for example, with your consent or to service your account.
 We will also not use your information for joint marketing purposes.
 We do not share customer information with third parties except as permitted by law.